-16.61.24.10 COMPLIANCE WITH APPLICABLE LAW:

-Brokers shall comply with applicable local, state and federal laws and ordinances concerning managing and leasing, and maintaining property for others, including but not limited to the following:

-- (1) Federal fair housing law - (2) New Mexico Uniform Owner-resident Relations Act - (3) Federal lead-based paint regulations, including provisions of the federal Environmental Protection Agency's lead-based paint renovation, repair and painting rule.
-[16.61.24.10 NMAC N, 1-1-2012; A, 1-1-2019]

-16.61.24.11 PROPERTY MANAGEMENT TRUST ACCOUNT: In addition to the rules set forth in 16.61.23 NMAC, the following also apply to property management trust accounts.

-- A. This account shall only contain funds derived from the management of property for others and shall be clearly identified as a property management trust account. - B. All funds received by the qualifying broker shall be deposited into the property management trust account prior to any disbursements.
-Once deposited, the qualifying broker may then disburse funds as specified in the management agreement. - C. Deposits from tenants shall be placed in a property management trust account.
-Deposits may be held in a property management trust account or may be disbursed to the owner as specified in the property management agreement and agreed to by the tenant. - D. Commingling of funds is not permitted.
-No funds may be deposited in a property management trust account that are not received in connection with a managed property except as provided for in 16.61.23 NMAC Exceptions to commingling. - E. Property ledgers.
+- 16.61.24.10 COMPLIANCE WITH APPLICABLE LAW: Brokers shall comply with applicable local, state and federal laws and ordinances concerning managing and leasing, and maintaining property for others, including but not limited to the following: - A. Federal fair housing law - B. New Mexico Uniform Owner-resident Relations Act - C. Federal lead-based paint regulations, including provisions of the federal Environmental Protection Agency's lead-based paint renovation, repair and painting rule - D. Construction Industries Licensing Act (CILA NMSA Chapter 60 Article 13), The Manufactured Housing Act (MHA NMSA chapter 60 Article 14), and the LPG and CNG Act (NMSA chapter 70 Article 5).
+[16.61.24.10 NMAC N, 1/1/2012; A, 1/1/2019; A, 1/03/2021] - 16.61.24.11 PROPERTY MANAGEMENT TRUST AND CUSTODIAL ACCOUNTS: In addition to the rules set forth in 16.61.23 NMAC, the following also apply to property management trust and custodial accounts. - A. This A property management trust account shall only contain funds derived from the management of property for others and shall be clearly identified with the banking institution as well as the public as a property management trust account. - B. A custodial account utilized for property management shall contain funds derived from the management of property for only one property owner and the account will be in the name of that property owner and will be under the care and direction of the qualifying broker.
+The property owner may have signatory or viewing rights to this account. - B. C. All funds received by the qualifying broker which are received in association with managed properties, shall be deposited into the property management trust account, excepting funds which are received for the management of property which in whole or part belongs to the qualifying broker, prior to any disbursements.
+Once deposited, the qualifying broker may then disburse funds as specified in the management agreement. - C. D. Deposits from tenants shall be placed in a property management trust account.
+Deposits may be held in a property management trust account or may be disbursed to the owner as specified in the property management agreement and agreed to by the tenant.
+Unless the tenant occupies a property owned by the qualifying broker, deposits shall be placed in a property management trust account.
+Deposits may be held in a property management trust account, or may be disbursed to the owner as specified in the property management agreement and agreed to by the tenant. - D. E. Commingling of funds is not permitted.
+No funds may be deposited in a property management trust account that are not received in connection with a managed property except as provided for in 16.61.23 NMAC Exceptions to commingling. - E. F. Property ledgers.
 When the property management trust account contains funds from the rental or lease of more than one property, separate accounting records shall be maintained on each property.

-[16.61.24.11 NMAC Rp, 16.61.24.8 NMAC, 1-1-2012; A, 1-1-2014; A, 1-1-2019]
+[16.61.24.11 NMAC - Rp, 16.61.24.8 NMAC, 1/1/2012; A, 1/1/2014; A, 1/1/2019; A, 1/03/2021]